piraeusdatastore/piraeus-operator/doc/security.md

 ## Secure communication with an existing etcd instance

 Secure communication to an `etcd` instance can be enabled by providing a CA certificate to the operator in form of a kubernetes secret.
-The secret has to contain the key `ca.pem` with the PEM encoded CA certificate as value.
+The secret has to contain the key `ca.crt` with the PEM encoded CA certificate as value.

 The secret can then be passed to the controller by passing the following argument to `helm install`
 ```